Alfresco/example-process-application/README.md

 _Example Process Application_ for AAE

-Builds an example application image example containing a project.
+`example-application-project` builds an application image containing an example of a project that includes processes, forms, decision tables etc.

-The image will be used by the application helm chart to populate the application volume.
+The image will be used by the application helm chart to populate the volume with the project data.